privacy-scaling-explorations/ethcc-hackerhouse/README.md

 ### **Steps to Submit Your Project:**

-To submit your project please follow the steps below fork this repository to your GitHub account and submit a PR.
+To submit your project please follow the steps below

+1. Fork this repository to your GitHub account
+2. Create a new branch with your team name
+3. Submit a PR.
 Your PR Should contain the following.

 ```
 ### Team name